Recon-Fuzz/recon-docs/src/tutorial/sample_project.md

 And here's a fun result, the fuzzer broken the property

 I'll leave you as an exercise to figure out why!

-# TODO: Check Below

-## Setup

-Deploy the Contract

-## Target Functions

-Build them with Extension / UI

-## Why no Ghost Variables

-Explain

-## Running the suite and ensuring you reach coverage

-## Adding Canaries

-## Breaking a Precision Property

-## Exploring the Precision Property with Optimization Mode

-## Chaining a loss of Precision into an exploit

-## Thinking